 What is a buyer persona?
-Why is it considered important to focus on the buyer persona?
+Why buyer personas are considered a foundational part of your modern marketing strategy?
 And what is the right anatomy of one?

 These are all very important questions, especially when we consider that 71% of businesses that exceed revenue and lead goals have documented buyer personas.